Diocese of Kurunegala (Anglican)

 The Diocese of Kurunegala is a diocese of the Church of Ceylon (which is part of the Anglican Communion).
 The See was erected in 1950 from that of the Diocese of Colombo as one of two dioceses of the Church of England in Ceylon.
+Both dioceses of the Church of Ceylon function as extra-provincial dioceses subject to the Archbishop of Canterbury.

 The diocese covers the districts of Kurunegala, Kandy, Matale, Kegalle, Anuradhapura, and Polonnaruwa.